 - Enjoy two United Club one-time passes (over a $100 value), after account opening and each year for your Cardmember anniversary.

 - Priority boarding, Premier upgrades on award tickets (when available) and no blackout dates.

 - Earn 500 PQP for every $12,000 you spend on purchases, up to 1,000 PQP in a calendar year.

-If you’re a frequent United flyer, it should be pretty easy to justify paying the Explorer Card’s $95 annual fee.
+If you’re a frequent United flyer, it should be pretty easy to justify paying the United Explorer Credit Card’s $95 annual fee from the second year onward.
 The free checked bags and lounge access passes alone will offset the cost.
-But if your flights are spread out over several airlines, a general travel credit card might serve you better.
-The Capital One Venture card gets you a bonus of 50,000 miles, worth $500 when redeemed for travel purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.